advaitp/rover/README.md

 # Rover
-Kill Gazebo
-Ctrl+Z
-sudo killall gzclient
+Gazebo and ROS simulation of Rover